n-kamata/ObjectDetection/README.md

 INFO:tensorflow:    + Loss/regularization_loss: 5.014042
 INFO:tensorflow:    + Loss/total_loss: 6.968129
 ```
-Even if we apply the data augmentation loss is still large. mAP and recall can be improved.
+Even if I apply the data augmentation loss was still large. mAP and recall can be improved more.

-Next, we tried change optimizer.
+Next, I tried change optimizer.

 #### Optimizer and learning rate
 The following is a result using RMS optimizer instead of Ada optimizer.